This Christmas wreath cookies recipe makes perfect festive treats with pretty chocolate wreaths, fondant poinsettia and holly.

 - And complete the circle with the final poinsettia in the center.
 Adjust the flowers and leaves as necessary.

-Adding the holly berries
+Add the holly berries

 - Group them into 3s and attach 3 sets of holly berries onto each cookie.
 Start with the first set directly opposite the centermost poinsettia.
 Apply a light brush of glue so that the berries stay in place.
 Attach another 2 sets of the berries on either side of the wreath.

-Attaching the star sprinkles
+Add the sprinkles

 - Attach the stars randomly on the Christmas wreath, making sure they are well distributed on the wreath.